 - Provide parents or guardians notice of all ARD committee meetings no later than 5 school days prior to each meeting (unless the parents or guardians agree to a shorter timeframe).
-84 In addition to the date and time of the meeting, each meeting notice shall include a list of all meeting participants known at the time the notice is provided to the parent or guardian; a brief description of the purpose of the meeting; and the mode of participation (e.g., in-person or via tele- or video conferencing).
-A meeting for which parental notice is required does not include informal or unscheduled conversations involving Charter personnel and conversations on issues such as teaching methodology, lesson plans, or coordination of service provision.
-A meeting also does not include preparatory activities that Charter personnel engage in to develop a proposal or response to a parent or guardian proposal that will be discussed at a later ARD committee meeting.
-85 - Schedule ARD committee meetings with parents or guardians at a mutually agreed time and place.
-86 - Document all efforts to schedule an ARD committee meeting with parents or guardians.
-If no parent or guardian can participate in an ARD committee meeting, the Special Education teacher or the ARD Facilitator shall offer a parent or guardian the opportunity to participate in the meeting by tele- or video conferencing or other virtual means.
-The Charter may convene an ARD committee meeting without the involvement of a parent or guardian if the Special Education teacher or the ARD Facilitator is unable to convince the parents or guardians that they should attend.
+In addition to the date and time of the meeting, each meeting notice shall include a list of all meeting participants known at the time the notice is provided to the parent or guardian; a brief description of the purpose of the meeting; and the mode of participation (e.g., in-person or via tele- or video conferencing).
+A meeting for which parental notice is required does not include informal or unscheduled conversations involving District personnel and conversations on issues such as teaching methodology, lesson plans, or coordination of service provision.
+A meeting also does not include preparatory activities that District personnel engage in to develop a proposal or response to a parent or guardian proposal that will be discussed at a later ARD committee meeting. - Schedule ARD committee meetings with parents or guardians at a mutually agreed time and place. - Document all efforts to schedule an ARD committee meeting with parents or guardians.
+If no parent or guardian can participate in an ARD committee meeting, the [Campus Multidisciplinary Committee/ARD Facilitator/Special Education Case Manager] shall offer a parent or guardian the opportunity to participate in the meeting by tele- or video conferencing or other virtual means.
+The District may convene an ARD committee meeting without the involvement of a parent or guardian if the [Campus Multidisciplinary Committee/ARD Facilitator/Special Education Case Manager] is unable to convince the parents or guardians that they should attend.
 Document and keep a record of attempts to arrange a mutually agreed upon time and place for the ARD committee meeting.
-87 These attempts may include - o Detailed records of telephone calls made or attempted and the results of those calls. - Copies of correspondence or e-mails sent to the parents or guardians and any responses received. - O Detailed records of visits made to the parent or guardian's home or place of employment and the results of those visits.
+These attempts may include - o Detailed records of telephone calls made or attempted and the results of those calls. - Copies of correspondence or e-mails sent to the parents or guardians and any responses received. - O Detailed records of visits made to the parent or guardian's home or place of employment and the results of those visits.